learnpixelart/pixelart/pixelart-characters/README.md

 Let's generate some characters.
-Let's start with a male using the part selection (1,1,1,1,1), that is:
+Let's start with a male using the part selection (1,1,1,1,1) - that is, face #1, clothes #1, eye #1, mouth #1, and hair #1 -
-- face #1
-- clothes #1
-- eye #1
-- mouth #1
-- hair #1

 and so on:

 ``` ruby
 img = artist.generate( 'male', 1, 1, 1, 1, 1 )